AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 # [!DNL Data Migration Tool] technical specification

-This section describes an implementation details of [!DNL Data Migration Tool] and how to extend its functionality.
+This section describes [!DNL Data Migration Tool] implementation details and how to extend its functionality.

 ## Repositories